011ivand3r/tTales/content/page/now.md

 Apart from all that, just trying to keep up with the quizzes and assignments.

-## Tranieren

-Generally, I prefer running with a bit of stretching.
-But under current circumstances, I'm just doing some home workout.
-Here's an example of what I do:

-- Warm-up
-- Squats
-- Jumping lunges
-- Russian twists
-- Single-leg glute bridges
-- Plank (normal and side)
-- Leg raises (normal and side)
-- Cooldown stretches

-After that, lot's of water :sweat:.

 ## Ich lese

 [**The Fellowship of the Ring:**](https://www.goodreads.com/book/show/34.The_Fellowship_of_the_Ring) This is the first book of The Lord of the Rings series, by J. R. R. Tolkien obviously.
 I have watched the Hobbit series of movies.
 But that's all I know about Middle Earth.
 I hope by the time lockdown ends, I'm ready to watch the films.